 Take an extra second to check your calendar to make sure that Monday really is the 12th and not the 13th.
 Don’t be that person who confuses the other party by saying you’ll meet them on Monday the 12th when Monday falls on the 13th of the month.

-My little trick is to have a routine for my emails.
-When I type someone’s name, I check what I typed against the original email.
-When I refer to companies, dates, and file names, I double check I’ve spelled them correctly.
+One little trick is to have a routine for your emails.
+When you type someone’s name, check what you typed against the original email.
+When you refer to companies, dates, and file names, double check you’ve spelled them correctly.
 You’d be surprised how often you think a word or name is what you think it is… but turns out it’s a slight variation.

 Most importantly, make sure you follow up on what you say you’re going to do.
 Attach the file that you referred to.
 Follow up and do the research that you promised you would.
 These tiny details improve your workplace writing skills and make you look more polished.

 5. Use Simple Vocabulary and Write Shorter Sentences

 You might be wondering if writing longer sentences and using bigger words will make you appear smarter.
 It’s true.
 In the academic world, it’s common to write in longer sentences with more complex vocabulary.
 But at the workplace, plain language is just as effective at getting the point across.

 To improve your writing skills, use plain language.
 Start with choosing the simpler word when you have two words with similar meanings.
 For example, say “use” instead of “utilize.”
 A list of simpler words and phrases is found here.

 State your main point before going into details.
 Your thoughts should be clear and easy for the reader to follow.
 One way to do that is to use the active voice.
 Stick to one topic (or idea) per paragraph.

 Your sentences should be only between 15 to 20 words in length.
 If your sentence is longer than that, consider splitting the sentence into two.

 Plain language, or clear language, is ideal for the workplace because the writer states the point clearly and directly.